zerga9/ruby-refresher/README.md

 * You shouldn't need any extra libraries or gems
 * The cleaner your code the better!
 * Googling is fine as usual
+* Finally submit a pull request before Monday at 9am with your solution or partial solution.
+However much or little amount of code you wrote please please please submit a pull request before Monday at 9am

 ### Tips